🧬

 Unique facts and fascinating details

-• The breed was once nearly extinct before being identified by Albert Heim.
+• The breed was nearly extinct in the early 20th century before being rediscovered by Albert Heim.

 Frequently Asked Questions